Elon Musk says his Starlink satellite internet is coming out of beta

 That page also notes that Starlink’s beta service does not include a data cap—beta testers have noted that its software does not even display total bandwidth consumption—but the company and Elon Musk have left questions about post-beta usage policies unanswered.

-(I emailed Hawthorne, Calif.-based SpaceX for comment Monday morning and will update this post with any response they offer.)
+(I emailed Hawthorne, California-based SpaceX for comment Monday morning and will update this post with any response they offer.)

 In mid-April, Musk had tweeted a beta-exit schedule only a little earlier than Friday’s prediction: “Probably out of beta this summer.”